vhelin/wla-dx/CONTRIBUTING.md

    - No opening curly brackets on their own line, but on the same line with code
    - Every calloc() (don't use malloc()) must be matched with a free() so that all the memory that is allocated is freed at the end of the program.
 See main.c/procedures_at_exit() for a place to free everything.
 Targets like AmigaOS need this.
+   - The following global variable names are used by the parser (an old and a bad decision, there might be more):
+     - i (the current character index to source file being parsed)
+     - d (input_number() returns the parsed integer in this)
+   - BONUS: Keep comments in lower case, though some keywords etc. can be in upper case